sfsu-csc667-fall19/lab10-aadityac15/README.md

 ## Basic Docker
 - test basic index.js
 - Install docker
-- Build Docker image with  with `docker build -t hello-docker .`
+- Build Docker image with  with `docker build -t hello-docker .` -t == tagged give it a name.
 - View your image with `docker image ls hello-docker`
-- Run with `docker run -d -p 3000:3000 hello-docker`
+- Run with `docker run -d -p 3000:3000 hello-docker` -d == detached : run in background. -p map it to our 3000 port.
 - View with `docker container ls`
 - Stop with `docker stop <container id>`
 - Push your docker image with docker push https://docs.docker.com/engine/reference/commandline/push/